bfbarkhouse/VaultAgent/acme-tls-auth/README.md

 This assumes you have an AWS EC2 Linux instance available and started with the following prerequisites:
 * The instance has a Public DNS (IPv4) hostname.
 * The instance has its metadata service enabled.
-* Ensure that the security group allows Vault to connect port 80 on the target instance (for the http-01 challenge).
+* Ensure that the security group allows Vault to connect to port 80 on the target instance (for the http-01 challenge).

 Details on ACME challenge types and custom DNS resolution can be found [here.](https://developer.hashicorp.com/vault/api-docs/v1.17.x/secret/pki#acme-challenge-types)